 Dealing With Taxes

-Dealing with taxes is the biggest problem that digital nomads face.
-As they constantly move from one country to another, managing taxes and paperwork can be challenging for a reason.
+Dealing with taxes is the biggest problem you can face as a digital nomad.
+Especially, if you’re a US citizen.
+As you constantly move from one country to another, managing taxes and paperwork can be challenging for a reason.
 And here is what we tell our clients.

 Having a “base” will make your life easier for other reasons.
 Once you need to receive paperwork or important documents, you’ll have an address to give.